Todd Pace: Early life

-Career
+Education, swim career

-Pace attended Southern Methodist University.
-He set a school record in the 50 yard freestyle in 1990.
-The record stood until 1996.
-After college, Pace was a national team member from 1989 to 1995.
+Pace attended Southern Methodist University from around 1987-1990.
+In 1990, he set a school record in the 50 yard freestyle, which stood through 1996.
+After college, Pace was a U.S. national team member from 1989 to 1995.
 During those years, he competed at meets in 10 different countries.
 He won the 50-meter freestyle event at the Pan American Games in 1991.
+At SMU, Pace attended the Cox School of Business and received a B.S. with a major in Economics and Applied Finance, graduating around 1990.